andcoa/WebLoginBruteForce/README.md

 - **Requests**: Python HTTP library to submit POST login attempts.
 - **Kali Linux CLI**: Environment for script execution and managing password files.

-⚠️ Note: This script is for educational and ethical penetration testing purposes only, and should not be used against any system without explicit authorization.

 ## Steps

 1. Define the target URL and list of usernames.